 Patients ENROLLED IN CLINICAL TRIALS may not be a true reflection of patients seen in the real world

-- Strict inclusion and exclusion criteria in randomized controlled trials lead to inclusion of a small portion of patients from daily clinical practice, limiting generalizability of results to patients seen in clinical practice3
+- Strict inclusion and exclusion criteria in randomized controlled trials lead to inclusion of a small portion of patients from daily clinical practice, limiting generalizability of results to patients seen in clinical practice2

 CDI testing is inconsistent in clinical practice

-There is no gold standard: sensitivity and specificity of current toxin tests for CDI are highly variable.
-Moreover, in the US, there is no consensus on best diagnostic testing for CDI.10
+There is no gold standard: sensitivity and specificity of current tests for CDI are highly variable.
+Moreover, in the United States, there is no consensus on best diagnostic test for CDI.10,11

-- C. diff colonization is common and can complicate diagnosis since its toxins can be detected but aren't necessarily causing disease11
+- C. diff colonization is common and can complicate diagnosis since its toxins can be detected but aren't necessarily causing disease12

-- Patients can suffer and resolve an active infection, but harbor spores, putting them at risk for another potentially deadly infection11
+- Patients can suffer and resolve an active infection, but harbor spores, putting them at risk for another potentially deadly infection12

 - van Nood E, Vrieze A, Nieuwdorp M, et al. Duodenal infusion of donor feces for recurrent Clostridium difficile.
 N Engl J Med.
 2013;368(5):407-415.

 - Tariq R, Pardi DS, Bartlett MG, Khanna S. Low cure rates in controlled trials of fecal microbiota transplantation for recurrent Clostridium difficile infection: a systematic review and meta-analysis.
 Clin Infect Dis.
 2019;68(8):1351-1358.

 - Bafeta A, Yavchitz A, Riveros C, Batista R, Ravaud P. Methods and reporting studies assessing fecal microbiota transplantation: a systematic review.
 Ann Intern Med.
 2017;167(1):34-39.